Replacement, refinement and reduction

 3Rs impact in MRC-funded research

-Currently, about one third of MRC-funded research grants involve the use of animals under the Animals (Scientific Procedures) Act 1986.
+Currently, about one third of MRC-funded research grants (assessed May 2022) involve the use of animals under the Animals (Scientific Procedures) Act 1986.

 In accordance with the legal obligations under the Animals (Scientific Procedures) Act 1986, the Home Office will only authorise project licences to carry out scientific procedures following comprehensive project evaluation, and require the implementation of the principles of the 3Rs in those projects.